PayamZohari/AmazonProductETL/README.md

 ## ERD Diagram
 The Entity-Relationship Diagram (ERD) illustrates the relationships between the tables.
 You can view and edit the ERD using [Draw.io](https://app.diagrams.net/).
 Below is a description of the ERD structure:
+To draw this, I omitted redundancy of product id to reach highest level of normalization.
 1. **Product Price Table**:
    - Contains `actual_price` and `discount_price`.
    - Relationship: One-to-One with Product Details (via `product_id`).